EllieJ87/RandomQuoteMachine/README.md

 [Bootstrap](https://getbootstrap.com)

--	The project uses the Bootstrap framework to add a responsive grid system, prebuilt components, plugins built on jQuery, and Bootstrap styles to my game, before adding my own custom styling
+-	The project uses the Bootstrap framework to add a responsive grid system, prebuilt components, plugins built on jQuery, and Bootstrap styles to my site, before adding my own custom styling

 [CSS](https://en.wikipedia.org/wiki/CSS)

--	The project uses CSS to apply the custom styles to create the look of my game.
-The index.html file is linked directly to the main.css stylesheet
+-	The project uses CSS to apply the custom styles to create the look of my site.
+The index.html file is linked directly to the styles.css stylesheet

 [Font Awesome](https://fontawesome.com/v4.7/)